trstovall/lamora/arthur.md

 Sara = Rosetta Stoned.

-God = THE LORD OF THE RINGS.
+God = THE LORD AND LADY OF THE RINGS.

 ---